SuperOfficeDocs/superoffice-docs/docs/api/netserver/bulk-operations/bulk-update/using-bulk-update.md

 ![x][img1]

-Once the orchestration is defined, and the update is executed, it’s up to the API consumer to determine how the action results are monitors and or recorded.
+Once the orchestration is defined, and the update is executed, it’s up to the API consumer to determine how the action results are monitored and or recorded.

 There is a preference that determines whether to log the update or not.